Dzhange/BRAILS/README.md

 ### Installation:

-Brails is compatible for `python 3.7` and above.
+Brails is compatible with `python 3.7` and above.

 The easiest way to install the latest version of BRAILS is using ``pip``:
 ```